SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

 =================

-:newTerm:`Optional chaining` is a way to query and call properties, methods, and subscripts on an optional that may be ``nil``.
+:newTerm:`Optional chaining` is a way to query and call properties, methods, and subscripts on an optional that might currently be ``nil``.
-If the optional contains an actual value, the property, method, or subscript access succeeds;
+If the optional contains a value, the property, method, or subscript call succeeds;
-if the optional is ``nil``, the access fails without reporting an error.
+if the optional is ``nil``, the property, method, or subscript call returns ``nil``.

-Optional chaining also gives a way to check if a property, method, or subscript access succeeds.
 Multiple queries can be chained together, and the entire chain fails gracefully if any link in the chain is ``nil``.